vcsaturninus/moopt/README.md

     #!/usr/bin/lua5.3

     local moopt = require("moopt")
-    for opt,optind,optarg,optopt in moopt.getopt(nil, arg, ":a:b:c::") do
+    for opt,optind,optarg,optopt in moopt.getopt(nil, arg, "+a:b:c::") do
         if opt == 'a' then
             print(string.format("option '%s' used, with optarg '%s'", opt, optarg)) elseif opt == 'b' then